HHS Points of Pride

 LEARN MORE

-HHS is committed to the recruitment and retention of faculty, staff and students with diverse cultures, backgrounds and perspectives.
-To that end, we seek to cultivate and sustain an inclusive environment that supports individual success and enables a sense of belonging.
-We intentionally seek to establish and maintain unbiased practices, procedures, policies and learning opportunities that are critical for equitable outcomes.
+HHS seeks to recruit and retain faculty, staff and students who are broadly committed to our shared vision.
+We cultivate and sustain an environment that supports individual success and enables a sense of teamwork and mentorship.
+We intentionally seek to establish and maintain the highest standards in our practices, procedures, policies and learning opportunities to promote successful outcomes.

 Students talking outside